 The stories of the Yule lads first appeared in the 17th century but in the early 20th century the tradition of the 13 lads changed and they picked up the gift-giving habits of their foreign colleagues.

 The Yule lads are a part of an Icelandic Christmas folklore that depict mountain-dwelling characters and trolls who come to town during the Christmas period.
 The parents of the Yule lads are trolls called Grýla (mother) and Leppalúði (father).
-In the tails Grýla is a scary troll who has the ability to detect when children misbehave, hunts them down, and takes them back to her cave for making stew of them.
+In the tales Grýla is a scary troll who has the ability to detect when children misbehave, hunts them down, and takes them back to her cave for making stew of them.
 Leppalúði is known as the lazy husband who does not do much other than annoy Grýla and enjoy her food.
 Together they have around seventy children including the 13 Yule Lads.
 This “nice” couple own a big black cat known as the Christmas cat (jólakötturinn).
 The Christmas cat is vicious and even scarier than Grýla it likes to hunt people who do not receive anything new to wear for Christmas and eats them - not a typically well received notion in modern cultures 😊.
 A poem about Jólakötturinn is quite popular among children today - here is a link to it, song by the well known singer Björk.

 More on Christmas traditions and beliefs